-Subpixels
+"Subpixels"

 A pixel in most display technologies is actually a composition of three different lamps.
 They are so tightly packed that we usually cannot distinguish them independently, so they activate our cones as if they were producing a single wavelength.

-Below is a photo of two versions of the iPad display under a microscope (the iPad 3 on the left is Apple's Retina display).
+Figure 10: Two versions of an iPad display, under a microscope (iPad 3 on the left is a Retina display)